Table of Contents

 Studies show that this can also be the case for bodybuilders and top athletes who regularly take aromatase inhibitors to convert less testosterone to estrogen.

-Estrogen is vital when it comes to sexual drive and libido as well and it is a well-known fact that inhibitors such as letrozole and anastrozole can negatively impact sex drive.
+Estrogen is vital when it comes to sexual drive and libido as well and it is a well-known fact that aromatase inhibitors can negatively impact sex drive.

 A study on two groups of men reached the conclusion that estrogen is very important for libido.
 The first group received testosterone treatment alone while the second group received testosterone and an anti-estrogenic agent.